Gameday inactives, injuries and weather: Week 5

 new york

+Inactives: OT Mekhi Becton, CB Blessuan Austin, WR Breshad Perriman, QB James Morgan, SS Marqui Christian, RB Ty Johnson and QB Sam Darnold

-Lineup notes: WR Breshad Perriman (ankle) hasn’t practiced all week and appears doubtful.
-RB Le’Veon Bell (hamstring) returned to practice this week and looks poised to come off the Reserve/Injured list.
-WR Jamison Crowder (hamstring) practiced all week and should be good to go.
+Lineup notes: WR Breshad Perriman (ankle) has been ruled out.
+RB Le’Veon Bell (hamstring) returns from the Reserve/Injured list.
+WR Jamison Crowder (hamstring) practiced all week and is good to go.
 QB Sam Darnold (shoulder) was inactive all week during practice and has been ruled out.

 Philadelphia at Pittsburgh (1:00 p.m.
 EDT)